visualdiffer/visualdiffer.github.com/preferences/text.md

 # Show additional difference indicator

-Show a symbol near the lines to indicate the type of difference
+Show a symbol near the lines to indicate the type of difference.

 <div class="table-wrapper">
     <table class="alt">